PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 Values accepted
 ---------------
-Double value greater than 0 which is the initial CUDA pinned memory percentage.
+Double value in range [0, 1] which is the initial CUDA pinned memory percentage.
 The default value is 0.5.

 Example
 -------